Course Dates for 2022

 This online course will offer an intensive survey of the origins and history of security and intelligence review in Canada, the current state of review practice, and the challenges ahead.
 Course participants will be made familiar with the legislative basis for the new review bodies, their political context, and will study current review reporting and future challenges.

 The objective of the course is to fully familiarize participants and deepen their understanding about the fundamental changes impacting national security and intelligence review in Canada.
 The changes underway to the Canadian system will be the most important since the passage of the CSIS Act in 1984 and will be transformative.

 The course will feature a mix of instructor lectures, instructor-led discussions, participant interaction, talks by guest experts, and reference to review agency reports and the literature on security and Intelligence review.
 Practical exercises and critical input by course participants will be a central element of the course.

 Registered students will be provided in advance with a detailed course agenda and schedule.
 Students will also be provided with key documentary material to support the video presentations.
-Students who complete the course will be awarded a certificate by the University of Ottawa Graduate School of Public and International Affairs.
+Students who complete the course will be awarded a certificate by the University of Ottawa’s Graduate School of Public and International Affairs.

 Who Should Attend